michaelplaing/mr_rax/README.md

 Note also that Client ID ``1`` only appears once although it is present in 2 matching subscriptions: ``foo/bar`` and ``foo/#``; also Client ID ``3`` is not present since subscription topic ``foo/bar/`` does not match the publish topic.

 The combination of compression, which shortens the key path, with relative key searches yields an average search key depth descending toward 1.
-Hence, although there are many searches in the strategy, performance is near linear, dependent upon the number of tokens in the publish topic.
+Hence, although there are many searches in the strategy, performance is near linear, dependent upon the number of tokens in the publish topic and the number of ``+`` wildcards, which have a multiplicative effect..

 ### The Client tree